1960s Witch Hat Desk Lamp

 Prova was a house label for British Home Stores (BHS).
 Not only lamps exist with this label, also clothing.
 There is no label present on this one.

 In all probability these lamps were produced by an anonymous Italian mass producing company, maybe owned by Massive from Belgium.
 The company was located in Florence, Italy.
-Sometimes you find them labeled with “Made in Florence, Italy” or “Made in Italy“.
+Sometimes you find them labelled with “Made in Florence, Italy” or “Made in Italy“.
+They are also often labelled with a Massive label.

 British Home Stores was a British department store chain, primarily selling clothing and household items.
 The company was founded in 1928.
 The company went bankrupt in 2016.
 The Qatari Al Mana Group purchased BHS and formed a new business, BHS International (UK) Limited, based in London.
 It launched a new website: bhs.com.